Squirrel Pie recipe

 They likely tasted better too.

-Unfortunately here in the 21st century, the once revered squirrel, especially when it comes to eating, are referenced mostly as a joke on how many unfortunate ones can be found stuck to the road.
+Unfortunately here in the 21st century, the once revered squirrel, especially when it comes to eating, are referenced mostly as a joke.

 (Sources: David McCullough “The Pioneers;” various internet sites)